Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

     }
 }
 ```
-Our unique $f$ from the diagram *should* have a blanket implementation for any type that implements the `ProductType` trait, but without having some inherent structure to map into, this isn't really possible.
+Our unique $f$ from the diagram *should* have a blanket implementation for any type that implements the `ProductType` trait, but without having some inherent structure to map into, this isn't really possible as we need to tell a computer how to place this in memory.
 Hence, this is why we have an additional `construct` function in the trait as this just tells us how the product type is built from the two components.
 The `construct` is just the programmatic equivalent of us choosing to represent objects as $(\boldsymbol{v},\boldsymbol{w}) \in V \times W$.
 Given we do know how to construct the type, we can then define the `f` function in terms of the `construct` function.